 2. Does it load fast?

 Google now confirms website speed for being a ranking factor.
 Also, visitors tend to leaves websites that don’t load in a reasonable timeframe.
 According to a Kissmetrics study about website loading speed, a 1-second delay in page response can result in a 7% reduction in conversions.

 So when you choose a WordPress theme for your website, use the following tools to see if it is optimized to load fast.
 More things can influence the loading speed.
 Some of them are the hosting company, the number of plugins, the quantity, and the sizes of images, but the creators’ demos should be enough to get an idea.

 Google Page Speed – This tool check how well the theme is optimized to meet the Google Standards of Website speed and what you can improve.
 Some things you can fix by installing different plugins but others can not.
 You should aim for at least an 85 score on desktop and 70 on mobile.

 GTMetrix.com is another tool you should use to test the theme and see if it follows the best practices for fast loading.

-You should use these two tools before launching the blog as well and make sure you fix as much as you can.
-Website loading speed is an important factor of your blog success.
+You should use these two tools before launching the blog and make sure you fix as much as you can.
+Website loading speed is an essential factor in your blog success.

 When your website is ready, check our guide on how to speed up your WordPress website.